 What Causes Bursitis?

 It is believed that the most common cause of bursitis is damage to the bursae or an injury.
-Damage of the bursae can trigger the redness, pain, and swelling in this area, however, the cause of the condition also seems to depend on which type of bursitis you suffer from.
+Damage to the bursae can trigger the redness, pain, and swelling in this area, however, the cause of the condition also seems to depend on which type of bursitis you suffer from.

 - Prepatellar bursitis is typically caused by damage or a tear to the kneecaps.
-It can also be caused due to an infection, due to sports-related activities, due to bending the knees repeatedly or staying on the knees for a long time or due to bleeding in the bursae.
+It can also be caused due to an infection, due to sports-related activities, due to bending the knees repeatedly or staying on the knees for a long time, or due to bleeding in the bursae.

 - Olecranon bursitis is typically caused by resting your elbows repeatedly on hard surfaces or due to a hard blow on the back of the elbow.
 In some cases, olecranon bursitis is caused by gout or by an infection.
 Gout is a condition that is caused by uric acid crystals building up in the body.
 It can lead to small nodules, or tophi, which are felt within the bursa.

-- Bursitis of the hips, or trochanteric bursitis, can be caused by an injury, by lying on the hips for a long time, due to improper posture when standing or sitting or due to a condition, which affects the bones, such as arthritis.
+- Bursitis of the hips, or trochanteric bursitis, can be caused by an injury, by lying on the hips for a long time, due to improper posture when standing or sitting, or due to a condition, which affects the bones, such as arthritis.

 - Retrocalcaneal bursitis, or bursitis of the heels, is typically caused by repetitive activities, running, and jumping.
-It is important that you stretch and warm-up before a strenuous exercise, otherwise you will increase the risk of suffering from this condition.
+It is important that you stretch and warm up before a strenuous exercise, otherwise you will increase the risk of suffering from this condition.
 If the shoes that you wear are too tight at the back of the heel, it also increases the risk of suffering from retrocalcaneal bursitis, as the shoes rub against the bursa.

-- An infection or septic bursitis develops once the bursa gets inflamed after being infected from bacteria.
+- An infection or septic bursitis develops once the bursa gets inflamed after being infected by bacteria.
 In most cases, this occurs once there is a wound, through which the bacteria get introduced into the bursa.
 Cellulitis and other skin infections can lead to infectious bursitis, as well as blood infections or joint infections, which might spread to the bursa.